jasoncoon/LightAppliance/README.md

 IR Remote Controlled Light Appliance Application for the 32x32 RGB LED Matrix
 =============================================================================
+by: Craig Lindley with major contributions by Jason Coon (pup05)

 Makes the LED Matrix into a display appliance that can display:
  * Open/Closed sign for business